Beyond Likes and Followers: The Metrics That Actually Matter for Local Businesses

 Premium Tier ($49/month - Full Insights)

-Good for: Businesses running multiple Drops, optimizing creator partnerships, scaling campaigns.
+Good for: Businesses running multiple collaborations, optimizing creator partnerships, scaling campaigns.

 How to Calculate True ROI